mym-br/gnuspeech_sa/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the COPYING file for more details.
+See the COPYING.txt file for more details.

 ## External code